tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 To maximize the benefits that premade structured decks bring, we recommended that you learn from 1,000 to 2,000 cards from a premade deck of your choice.
-Once you do it, your comprehension goes from 0% to more than 75%, which is enough to start learning on your own.
+Once you do it, your comprehension of the content you immerse with goes from 0% to more than 75%, which is enough to start learning on your own.
 From that point on, you can simply grab a book, watch a movie or do anything else you like doing in your native language